 A progressive and systematic curriculum has been designed to enable children to develop the skills required to become confident performers who enjoy expressing themselves through music.
+We use the Sing Up! resources to teach music in EYFS and KS1 (Years Reception, 1 and 2) and the PPA cover scheme for children in KS2 (Years 3, 4, 5 and 6).
+These schemes are compatible as they support the key skills and knowledge objectives of the programmes of study for KS1 and KS2 in the National Curriculum.
 Children in Reception have access to high quality music resources and are encouraged to explore sounds and create their own music.
 Songs relevant to topics being covered are taught as well as rhymes to support number and letter knowledge.
 In KS1 the curriculum is delivered by class teachers who have access to many learning resources and the expertise of the music specialist; we use the 'Sing Up!' music scheme to promote singing through the curriculum and ensure that the breadth of the curriculum objectives are covered (see the document below for more information).
 Music is taught as a discrete subject to cover the national curriculum objectives, but is also used across the curriculum to help children embed knowledge through song.
 Children perform regularly to the whole school and to parents-music is always a key ingredient in any assembly, show or ceremony.